Hi I'm Stephanie

 My faith in Jesus Christ has blessed me in a multitude of ways.
 My faith in Him has: given me a sense of wholeness, helped me form deep and lasting relationships, given me purpose and direction in life, strengthened me and given me courage to face the hardships I have been made to endure in my life, provided hope and healing from my pains and sorrows, helped me gain a deeper appreciation for the joys and gifts life has to offer, given me a deeper sense of gratitude for the beauty of the world, provided a sure anchor to keep me stable and grounded in a shifting and ever changing world, and made possible for me to witness these blessings in the lives of those I love.

 Living my faith is a daily effort.
 Upon arising in the morning, I kneel to pray to my Father in Heaven, then take some time to read my scriptures.
 My children know to expect that we will read our scriptures and pray as a family as well, every day.
-In my effort to live my faith daily, I also participate in weekly church attendance and serve as the Den Leader for the 8 year old Cub Scouts in our church.
-In addition, I strive to visit a few women in my church each month, to share spiritual messages and enjoy friendship with.
+In my effort to live my faith daily, I also participate in weekly church attendance and serve as a member of the Relief Society presidency which leads the adult women's group in our ward/congregation.
+In addition, I strive to visit a few women in my church each month, to share spiritual messages and develop friendships with.
 As a family, we also attend fun activities sponsored by our church.
 These events are designed to be uplifting and fun activities, where we can enjoy gathering with other members to laugh and talk together, play games and share talents.